An221104/PCB/README.txt

-A few words about the application of this PCB.
+A few words about application of this PCB.

 I designed this PCB with 7 signal inputs and 5 signal output lines including: 3 signal lines to control leds(12V) using transistors, 2 lines using relays.
 This project is to control corridor lights with input signals from sensors or control from smartphones.
 Besides, I have integrated 2 connection ports for brightness, temperature and humidity sensors for mobile applications.
 This board uses 12VDC power.